Nature in the City: Cooling Your Suburb Grants

 About the program

-Grants of up to $50,000 are available for projects that will benefit the community by:
+Grants of up to $50,000 were previously available for projects that were designed to benefit the community by:

 - making the hottest areas of our city cooler and providing more natural shade